ParvesSuzon/RecommendationBasedonAmazonFoodReview/README.md

     for filename in filenames:
         print(os.path.join(dirname, filename))

-# Any results you write to the current directory are saved as output.
+# Any results we write to the current directory are saved as output.
 ```
 **Importing the Dataset**
 ```